Guidelines for Restarting International ProgrammingSeptember 1, 2020

 - US citizens can legally enter the host country.

-- The US Embassy abroad has resumed functions.
+- The US Embassy Abroad is open

 Step 2 – There must be confidence that the host country is managing the COVID-19 pandemic in a way that would enable students to successfully complete their program.